andrewt3000/MachineLearning/transformer.md

 ### Input Representation
 In text based transformers, words are tokenized, then encoded to embeddings, then a positional encoding is added and an end of sequence token is added.
 Externally, the transformer appears to accept a variable length input of tokens.
 Internally, transformer's input is a matrix with max number of input embeddings.
 The program masks out the empty slots in the matrix with padding tokens.
 Advanced implementations will eliminate empty slots.

 Originally attention is all you need used sinusoidal positional encodings.
-However, modern llms use positional encoding schemes such as **RoPe** (Rotary Position Embedding), and **ALiBi** (Attention with Linear Biases).
+However, modern llms use positional encoding schemes primarily **RoPe** (Rotary Position Embedding), and to a lesser extent **ALiBi** (Attention with Linear Biases).

 ### Self Attention
 Intuitively, self attention computes how much each token in the matrix should “pay attention” to every other token in the sequence.
 Each token can attend to every token in the sequence.